asadmansr/flare-application/README.md

 <img src="Assets/move_to_applications.png"/>

-To START the test case:
+To *START* the test case:

 * Navigate into the FlareApp and Run INSTALL.sh
-..* This will schedule the run.sh to run multiple times a day (Apple may require your password)
+  * This will schedule the run.sh to run multiple times a day (Apple may require your password)

-To STOP the test case:
+To *STOP* the test case:
 * Navigate into the FlareApp and Run UNINSTALL.sh

 ### Expected Behaviour